Bowflex Max Total Review: Is It Worth It?

 For example, the Max Trainer 8 includes a full-color interactive display, but you will need to use your smartphone or tablet to access the coaching and classes available on Bowflex JRNY.
 It costs $2,299 compared to the Max Trainer’s $2,799, though it only includes a two-month subscription to the app.

 This high-end fitness machine isn’t for everyone.
-Here’s our summary of who can most benefit from it.
+Below is a summary of who can most benefit from it.

 - You don’t mind paying more for a fully integrated tech experience